 Your next good source in your property owner search is the county tax collector’s or assessor’s office.
 If you don’t find their online portal easily, you can just call them and inquire where to find the information.
 You’re most likely to find the owner and property tax information online.
 However, the owner’s address may be listed as the property address.
 Consequently, you need to hunt for their current address and hope to get the phone number, as well.

 You may also try to locate the most current deed or property transfer records for the property.
 A deed of the property may reveal the current owner and their contact information unless the most recent transaction is still in process.
 The county recorder’s or registrar’s office would have this information.
 These government records are county-level records and they may or not be available online.
 Also, there’ll most likely be a fee whether you search online or go to the office for a copy of the deed.

 There are dozens of online public records people search engines, so you may try one or two.
-You may be lucky and find the contact information of the property owner(s).
+In addition, there are search engines for real estate data in particular.
+You may find the contact information of the property owner(s) and pay for the data.
 Bear in mind, though, that the information comes from public records and may not be current.
 You may be paying for the same contact information you already saw on the tax collector’s website.
 In addition, more than likely you’ll be enrolled in a recurring subscription.

 The Easiest Way to Conduct a Property Owner Search

 Whether you’re flipping houses or investing in rental properties, finding the property owner fast and easily is elementary.
 So, what to do when you can’t find reliable property owner information quickly or at all, but you really are interested in purchasing the property?
 Instead of spending your valuable time on a futile search, you can turn to a professional.
 It’s the easiest and, in many cases, the fastest way to get the information you need.